 - Day trade margins (E-mini S&P 500) can be as low as $500 per contract

-- Nearly around the clock trading hours starting Sunday afternoons and continuing through Friday.
+- Nearly around-the-clock trading hours start Sunday afternoons and continue through Friday.

 - A primitive platform that lacks functionality

-- The platform only highlights the row with the last price traded rather than having the bid, ask, and last price row highlighted.
+- The platform only highlights the row with the last price traded rather than highlighting the bid, ask, and last price row.

-- If you add contracts, then scale-out, the profit and loss doesn't show correctly.
+- If you add contracts and then scale out, the profit and loss don’t show correctly.

 - Can only use FIFO (they are getting rid of LIFO and Avg buy/sell)